 The Doppler subfield of the Common Info field is set to 1 to indicate that a midamble is present in the HE TB PPDU and set to 0 otherwise.

+The Doppler subfield of the Common Info field is reserved in a trigger soliciting an EHT TB PPDU.

 The UL HE-SIG-A2 Reserved subfield of the Common Info field carries the value to be included in the Reserved field in the HE-SIG-A2 subfield of the solicited HE TB PPDUs.
-An HE AP sets the UL HE-SIG-A2 Reserved subfield to all 1s.
+An HE AP sets the UL HE-SIG-A2 Reserved subfield to all 1s unless the AP is an EHT AP in which case the AP sets B54 of the Common Info field to 0 to indicate to an EHT STA that the solicited TB PPDU in the primary 160 MHz is an EHT TB PPDU and sets B54 of the Common Info field to 1 to indicate that the solicited TB PPDU is an HE TB PPDU.(#M19, #M4)

 The Trigger Dependent Common Info subfield in the Common Info field is optionally present based on the value of the Trigger Type field (see 9.3.1.22.2 (Basic Trigger frame format) to 9.3.1.22.9 (NFRP Trigger frame format)).